emberjs/rfcs/text/0779-first-class-component-templates.md

 - update all [the teaching materials](#how-we-teach-this)

 Additionally, an optimal transition will include changes to [language server implementations](#language-server-support) and supply a [codemod](#codemod) from loose to strict mode.
 (We may be *able* to release this as part of Polaris without those, but the transition will be much more successful with them.)

+In terms of rollout, we should deliver features incrementally, allowing users to opt into them via command line flags for Ember CLI (`--strict` and `--loose` for `ember generate component`) and possibly also optional features (e.g. a `"strict-components": true` in `optional-features.json`).
+Once Polaris arrives, setting `"edition": "polaris"` will opt users into those as new defaults, while allowing use of command line flags to opt into loose mode for a given component.
+(Later deprecations may remove that, but that is something to resolve at a later time.)

 Finally, the Glimmer.js (and thus [GlimmerX][glimmerx]) implementation should update to match this, further decreasing the delta between standalone Glimmer and Ember.